What is the power of a spoken blessing?

 When Jesus was instructing the disciples to minister to others in the power of the Holy Spirit, He said, “Freely ye have received, freely give” (Matthew 10:8).
 Interceding for others with spoken blessings is one way you can freely give to others in Christ’s name.

-This article is adapted from a book by Bill Gothard, The Power of Spoken Blessings.
+This article is adapted from the book The Power of Spoken Blessings.